NoroffFEU/development-platforms/src/content/docs/frameworks/Gsap/gsap-case-study.md

 ## GSAP vs Framer Motion

 Framer motion is a react based animation library.
 When it comes to choosing the right animation library, GSAP and Framer Motion stand out as popular choices for developers.
-Let's compare these two libraries based on some important factors:
+Lets compare these two libraries based on some important factors:

 #### Framework support